Chapter 8

 "[9] As we have already said, so now I say again: If anybody is preaching to you a gospel other than what you accepted, let him be eternally condemned!
 [10] Am I now trying to win the approval of men, or of God?
 Or am I trying to please men?
 If I were still trying to please men, I would not be a servant of Christ."

-We also find that Paul was willing to stand up to the Apostle Peter when Peter slipped a bit and did not behave in a manner keeping with the true Gospel.
+We also find that Paul stood up to the Apostle Peter when Peter slipped a bit and did not behave in a manner keeping with the true Gospel.
 This episode is recorded for us in,

 Galatians 2:11-14